-Devote the whole service or just the sermon to reviewing the year.
-Read a key text, talk about the main theme, pray a prayer, and sing a song from each season.
+t Devote the whole service or just the sermon to reviewing the year.
+Using the lessons and carols format, read a key text, talk about the main theme, pray a prayer, and sing a song from each season.
+One worship leader who did this changed her stole to match each season.
 Recall the ways your congregation has celebrated each season during the past year.
 Praise God for the journey through the seasons each year.

 Christ the King

-Go to Year C - Christ the King, Reign of Christ to read about how children understand kings and ideas based on the kind of king Jesus chose to be.
+t Go to Year C - Christ the King to read about how children understand kings and ideas based on the kind of king Jesus chose to be.

 Christ the Cosmic Power